edwinacunav/hiddenchest/README.md

 * [Ancurio's SDL_sound fork](https://github.com/Ancurio/SDL_sound)
 * vorbisfile
 * pixman
-* zlib (only ruby bindings)
+* zlib (only Ruby bindings)
 * OpenGL header (alternatively GLES2 with `DEFINES+=GLES2_HEADER`)
 * libiconv (on Windows, optional with INI_ENCODING)
 * libguess (optional with INI_ENCODING)

 (* For the F1 menu to work correctly under Linux/X11, you need latest hg + [this patch](https://bugzilla.libsdl.org/show_bug.cgi?id=2745))

-mkxp employs Qt's qmake build system, so you'll need to install that beforehand.
-Alternatively, you can build with cmake.
+HiddenChest and mkxp may employ Qt's qmake build system, so you'll need to install that beforehand.
+Alternatively, you can build with cmake successfully and even cross-compile them.

 qmake will use pkg-config to locate the respective include/library paths.
 If you installed any dependencies into non-standard prefixes, make sure to adjust your `PKG_CONFIG_PATH` variable accordingly.